|

 I can't take your comments any more seriously than UFOs.

 You are not a doctor, and yet you qualify all those who write about the side effects of iridotomies as liars.
-There are so many research papers on the net where all those dire side effects of iridotomies are analysed.
+There are so many research papers on the net where all those dire side effects of iridotomies are analyzed.
 Unfortunately we cannot posts links here.
 Would you say these doctors who write the research papers are all liars?
 I would call this attitude presumptuous.

 I would like to know the name of that doctor who provides mailing lists with 100 (!) people so that patients can contact them.